bmh0013/Project-Catwalk/README.md

 ## Installation
 Fork the repo and clone to your local machine.
 After completion, follow these steps to install.

-1. Run `npm init` to initialize node package management setup.
+1. Create a new React environemnt using a [Webpack](https://webpack.js.org) bundler.
 2. Run `npm install` to download dependencies.
 3. You will need to either set up a `.env` or a JS file that's attached to the `.gitignore` file.
 This file will house the private Github Authentication Token in the following form in your root directory.
 You can read more about creating a token [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

+## Development
+After installation is complete, proceed to setup the development environment
+1. Run `npm init` to initialize node package management setup.
+2. Run `npm install` to download dependencies.

 ## Team Members & Roles